lwilletts/fwm/README.md

 Focuses the closest window in a given direction.
 If no window is currently focused, uses mouse x y coordinates to find closest window.

+###### cmdmenu

+Mouse centric workflow menu, create new terminals, move, resize and delete windows and their processes.
+Control clipboard and load from clipboard.

 ###### focus

 Focus a window id, or cycle through the ordered stack of windows on screen.